ARichardsM/ARichardsM/README.md

 ### Future

-**Reaction Monitor:** Details to be added dependant on learning.
+**Group Reaction Monitor:** The Group Reaction Monitor is a project utilizing the Godot engine, with a focus on its online capabilities and scripting in C# and GDScript.
+The objective is to refine and expand upon the web service capstone project, streamlining its functionality before adding new features.
+As development progresses, additional details will be determined based on peer reviews.

-**Auto Social Deduction Game:** A recreation of the Brante Steele Among Us Simulator (https://www.brantsteele.com/simple/) with enhanced logic to better simulate gameplay mechanics.
-This project demonstrates a strong understanding of game logic and systems design.
+**Mobile Social Deduction Simulator:** The Mobile Social Deduction Game is Godot-based version of the BrantSteele Among Us simulator, designed to provide a more accurate representation of gameplay mechanics through improved logic.
+This project prioritizes mobile development and uses C# and GDScript for scripting.

 **2D Game Development:** A 2D project inspired by Zenva course materials, merging two mini-projects into a cohesive experience.
 Highlights proficiency in Godot’s 2D framework and demonstrates effective implementation of game mechanics and design principles